You wish to improve your web-to-store conversion rate but don’t always have the internal resources to do so? How to measure your ROI?

-The number of times your Google listings appear when a user searches for you via a category such as “Paris clothing store” or “Bordeaux electrical goods shop”.
+The number of times your Google listings appear when a user searches for you via a category such as “DIY store in London” or “Department store in York”.
 This trend is growing hugely and Moz says it now accounts for 80% of user searches.
 Users expect to get the best recommendations from Google according to the keywords entered, the distance away they are and the point of sale’s rating.

 “Aigle again saw increased indirect searches in 2019: an 89% rise after launching its web-to-store strategy in 2015.
 This is huge progress given that each year Aigle listings appear over 10 million times on Google. ”